+Method 4: Electrolysis

 Another method of acquiring hydrogen from water is through electrolysis.
 This process involves electricity (in the diagram, electricity is displayed through a battery), and water in a system called the electrolyzer.
-This process uses electricity to split up Hydrogen & Oxygen.
+This process uses electricity to split up Hydrogen & Oxygen (see figure 6 for better understanding).
 It has zero greenhouse gas emission, depending on where the electricity comes from.
-It is a renewable energy and environmentally friendly.
+It is a renewable energy and environmentally friendly. ("Science Unleashed - Electrolysis with Water")

-Despite the process of electrolysis producing no greenhouse gasses produced, it still depends on how the electricity was acquired.
-If electricity were acquired through a hydroelectric dam, then it would be considered a green zero-emission technique, a technique that is expensive to acquire hydrogen gas on a large-scale electrolysis.
+Despite the process of electrolysis producing no greenhouse gasses produced, whether it is completely green or not still depends on how the electricity was acquired.
+If electricity were acquired through a hydroelectric dam, then it would be considered a green zero-emission technique, but this method is expensive to acquire hydrogen gas on a large-scale electrolysis.
 If a large-scale electrolyzer were built for the production of hydrogen gas, then there would be an enormous amount of stress on the electricity grid, potentially leading to a large-scale explosion.

 Often times acquiring a renewable energy is difficult compared to storing it.
-Biodiesel, for example, can be stored as easily as petroleum, but in regards to hydrogen gas it is quiet the opposite.
+Biodiesel, for example, can be stored as easily as petroleum, but in regards to hydrogen gas it is quite the opposite.
 Storing hydrogen gas and liquid is difficult.
-There are three known ways to store hydrogen fuel, cryogenic, solid, and compression.
+There are three known ways to store hydrogen fuel, solid, compression, and cryogenic.

 Solid storage is achieved through combining hydrogen gas with metal hydride.
-Hydrogen, as an gas, can react, and wants to react with group 1 and 2 metals from the periodic table to form hydrides, making solid storage an easy triumph.
+Hydrogen, as a gas, can react, and wants to react with group 1 and 2 metals from the periodic table to form hydrides, making solid storage an easy triumph (shown in figure 7).
 Then, in order for consumer use, water is used to react with the hydride to separate hydrogen gas from metal hydride.
 This allows extremely low explosion risks.
-However, the metals are expensive, costing around $370 per pound, as well as very heavy.
-Hence, storing certain amounts of hydrogen consumes a lot of space.
+However, the metals are expensive, costing around $370 per pound, as well as very heavy.( Borgese, Domenic Borgese, Alexis Bianco, Tiffany Jantzen, and Andrew Ferguson) Hence, storing certain amounts of hydrogen consumes a lot of space.

 Compression storage is achieved by compressing hydrogen, using a compressor, from the atmospheric pressure to a range between 5,000 and 10,000 PSI.
 Then it is stored in high pressure and thick tanks/containers, which increases a lot of weight and allows a small amount of hydrogen in each container.
 Hydrogen has the highest energy content by weight of any fuel; however, its energy content by volume is very low.
-Around 1kg of hydrogen gas would occupy 22.178 m3, an image can be imagined of the containers using the image on the left.
+Around 1kg of hydrogen gas would occupy 22.178 m3.
 Hence, looking at a price of $280 per pound.

-The most efficient way to store hydrogen fuel is in its liquid state.
+The most efficient way to store hydrogen fuel is in its liquid (cryogenic) state.
 In order to acquire hydrogen in a liquid state it needs to be cooled down to approx. 20K (roughly -253 Celsius), which requires a lot of energy, but on the plus side it greatly reduces storage volume and allows a maximum amount of hydrogen stored in a small amount of space.
-In a fuel cell electric automobile, it is an ideal storage form.
-The cost for liquid storage is roughly $8 per pound, which is relatively cheap compared to other storage methods.
+In a fuel cell electric automobile, it is an ideal storage form (see figure 8).
+A hydrogen fuel powered automobile, can only function with hydrogen in its liquid form, thus having a tank similar to the diagram seen on figure 8.The cost for liquid storage is roughly $8 per pound, which is relatively cheap compared to other storage methods.
 In addition, it allows ease for transportation.